input/casebook/README.md

 # casebook
+New York Noir Casebook and Web Services
-Casebook Services for New York Noir
+Online tools to build Casebook pdf game books for New York Noir, SHCD, etc.